 Mike worked as a law clerk on the United States Ninth Circuit Court of Appeals in San Francisco before returning to Missoula.
 He taught courses in insurance law and remedies as an adjunct professor at UM Law School.
 He has served on the board of directors of the Montana Bar Association and the board of trustees of the State Bar of Montana.
 He was president of the Montana Association of Defense Counsel.
 He was a member of the Defense Research Institute and the International Association of Defense Counsel, and was selected to the American Board of Trial Advocates.
-Mike retired from full-time practice in 2008 and serves as an Of Counsel member of the firm.
+Mike retired from full-time practice in 2008.

 Hilde was raised in Great Falls, Montana.
 She received her B.A. degree from the University of Montana in 1987.
 Hilde started her legal career in 1987, and joined our firm in 1990.
 She achieved her National Paralegal Certification in 1993.
 She has extensive experience in civil litigation including medical malpractice and personal injury cases.